Minimization Over the Nonconvex Sparsity Constraint Using A Hybrid First-order method: Introduction

-Regarding the algorithmic attempts for solving~\eqref{eq: main_Opt}, the research literature is indeed limited.
-The algorithmic framework of gradient projection method described in \cite{jain2017non} for nonconvex set constrained problems might be applied here for solving~\eqref{eq: main_Opt}.
-However, its convergence is established only for strongly convex and smooth $f$ over the feasible region with condition number smaller than 2.
-Moreover, it needs to compute the projection onto a nonconvex set, and it assumes that the \emph{global} optimal solution can be computed efficiently.
-This is a strong requirement since even solving the $\ell_p$-ball projection subproblem for a first-order stationary point is NP-hard \cite{wang2021effcient}, not to mention the global optimal solution.
-In \cite{bahmani2013unifying}, the authors studied the gradient projection method in solving the least-squares objective subject to the $\ell_{p}$-ball constraint.
-Based on the Restricted Isometry Property (RIP) conditions of the measurement matrix, they derived a linear convergence rate of the gradient projection method.
-However, it is worth mentioning that their analysis was also under the assumption that the \emph{global} optimal solution of the $\ell_p$-ball projection can be efficiently computed.
-As for the Euclidean projection onto the $\ell_{p}$ ball, i.e., $f(\bm{x}) = \tfrac{1}2\Vert\bm{x} - \bm{y}\Vert_2^2$, the authors of \cite{wang2021effcient} derived the first-order optimality conditions and proposed an iteratively reweighted $\ell_1$-ball method to compute the projection.
-The key idea of this method is to first add perturbation at each iteration to smooth the $\ell_p$ norm and then linearize the relaxed constraint to form a weighted $\ell_1$ ball.
-The updating for the perturbation must be manipulated carefully to guarantee the global convergence to a first-order stationary point.
+\textbf{Relation with GP method.} The gradient projection method described in \cite{jain2017non} for nonconvexly constrained problems can be applied for solving \eqref{eq: main_Opt}.
+However, its convergence is established only for strongly convex and strong smooth $f$ over the feasible region with a condition number smaller than $2$.
+Moreover, the projection onto a nonconvex set with the assumption that the \emph{global} optimal solution can be computed efficiently.
+This is generally a relatively strong requirement since even pursuing a first-order stationary point of the $\ell_p$ ball projection subproblem is a nontrivial task \cite{yang2022towards}, not to mention global optimal solutions.
+In \cite{bahmani2013unifying}, the authors studied a GP method for minimizing the least-squares subject to the $\ell_{p}$ ball constraint.
+Based on the restricted isometry property conditions of the measurement matrix, the authors derived the linear convergence rate of the GP method.
+However, it is worth mentioning that their analysis also assumes that the \emph{global} optimal solution of the $\ell_p$-ball projection can be efficiently computed.
+As for the Euclidean projection onto the $\ell_{p}$ ball, i.e., $f(\bm{x}) = \tfrac{1}{2}\Vert\bm{x} - \bm{y}\Vert_{2}^{2}$, the authors of \cite{yang2022towards} proposed an iteratively reweighted $\ell_1$ ball method, which was developed based on the majorization-minimization (MM) principle \cite{lange2016mm}.
+The key idea is first to add perturbation at each iteration to obtain a locally continuously differentiable $\ell_p$ norm function, and then to linearize the relaxed constraint to form a weighted $\ell_1$ ball.
+Since the projection is known on the boundary, the key of the algorithm in \cite{yang2022towards} is to drive the iterates to the boundary and avoid getting trapped around a local solution, which relies on the perturbation of the $\ell_p$ ball combined with a dynamic updating strategy to perturb.
+As for our case, the optimal solution is unclear to be on the boundary or in the interior of the feasible set.
+Therefore, we should turn to a different strategy that can allow the convergence to a stationary point in the interior of the $\ell_p$ ball.
+Moreover, our approach is free of any perturbations when performing projections onto the approximated feasible set.
+By noting that the relaxed nonconvex $\ell_{p}$ norm can be expressed as a difference-of-convex (DC) function \cite{fu1998penalized}, \cite{boob2020feasible} proposed a proximal point algorithm for solving \eqref{eq: main_Opt} with convergence and complexity analysis.
+To our knowledge, \cite{boob2020feasible} is the first work to consider the nonconvex sparsity-constrained model with \eqref{eq: main_Opt} as a particular case.
+In their work, strong convexity and Lipschitz smoothness are required for subproblems in order to seek a feasible subproblem solution and guarantee convergence; nevertheless, our algorithm is typically exempt from these conditions.
+Second, the authors presented a double-loop algorithm for each subproblem, which relies on efficient subproblem solvers.
+Last but not least, the updating rule for smoothing parameters should be carefully designed for convergence and some hyperparameters (e.g., initial radius) should be well-tuned in different problems.
+Meanwhile, the iteration complexity of their method ignores the impacts brought by smoothing parameters since they indeed considered a relaxed $\ell_{p}$ ball-constrained model.